2-3 DAY SELF DRIVE TOUR OF THE GREAT OCEAN ROAD

 Taking more than one day to tour Victoria’s Great Ocean Road is definitely worth doing.
 If one day is all you have though, it’s possible to do and not to be missed.

-This self-drive suggested 2 or 3-Day itinerary takes in all the famous sights and a few extra areas, including one of the prettiest waterfalls in the area.
+This self-drive suggested 2 or 3-Day itinerary takes in all the famous sights such as the 12 Apostles and a few extra areas, including one of the prettiest waterfalls in the area.
+Read our 6-day itinerary for more touring information.

 Suggested Overnight Stops